Ruth Kelly

+Ruth Maria Kelly (born 9 May 1968) is the chair of Water UK, the trade association representing all of the water and wastewater companies of the United Kingdom.

-Ruth Maria Kelly (born 9 May 1968) is a former British Labour Party politician who served as the Member of Parliament (MP) for Bolton West from 1997 until she stood down in 2010.
+She was previously a British Labour Party politician who served as the Member of Parliament (MP) for Bolton West from 1997 to 2010.
 Previously, she served as the Secretary of State for Transport, Secretary of State for Communities and Local Government, Minister for Women and Equality and Secretary of State for Education and Skills, serving under both Gordon Brown and Tony Blair.

 Background

 Kelly was born in Limavady, County Londonderry, Northern Ireland.
-She also lived briefly in the Republic of Ireland before moving to England where she attended Edgarley Hall, the preparatory school for Millfield School.
-She was educated at the independent Sutton High School, run by the Girls' Day School Trust (GDST).
-After being moved up a year and sitting O-levels at Sutton High School at the age of 15, she decided to move back to Ireland to look after her ill grandmother.
+Her mother was a teacher and her father ran a pharmacy.
+Her maternal grandfather had been the teacher of a village school in Altishane, County Tyrone.
+She lived briefly in the Republic of Ireland before moving to England, where she was educated at a number of private schools.
+She initially attended Edgarley Hall, the preparatory school for Millfield School.
+She was then educated at the independent Sutton High School, run by the Girls' Day School Trust (GDST) After being moved up a year and sitting O-levels at Sutton High School at the age of 15, she decided to move back to Ireland to look after her ill grandmother.
 Her grandmother died after six weeks, but Kelly stayed for a year, living with her aunt and taking A-level French.
 She returned to England on winning a scholarship to the sixth-form of Westminster School.

-From Westminster, Kelly went up to The Queen's College, Oxford, to read Philosophy, Politics and Economics in 1986, graduating in 1989, and then on to the London School of Economics where she was awarded a MSc degree in Economics in 1992.
+Kelly then enrolled at The Queen's College, Oxford, where she studied Philosophy, Politics and Economics in 1986 (having originally won a place to study medicine), graduating in 1989.
+She then undertook postgraduate study at the London School of Economics, where she was awarded a MSc degree in economics in 1992.

 Kelly taught at University of Navarra, after she joined the Labour Party in 1990, becoming a member of the party's Bethnal Green and Stepney constituency party.

 She was an economics writer for The Guardian from 1990, before becoming deputy head of the Inflation Report Division of the Bank of England in 1994.

 She married Derek John Gadd, a local government officer, in 1996, and they have four children.